AdobeDocs/commerce-admin.en/help/catalog/product-create-bundle.md

 ![Bundle product](./assets/product-bundle.png)<!-- zoom -->

-The options appear when the customer clicks either **Customize** or **Add to Cart**.
+The options appear when the customer clicks either **[!UICONTROL Customize]** or **[!UICONTROL Add to Cart]**.
 Because the products that are included in the bundle vary, the SKU, Price, and Weight can be set to either a dynamic or fixed value.

 >[!NOTE]
 >